gbertuzzi05/BERTLINUX/README.md

 # BERTLINUX
 A lightweight linux distribution built with the "Linux From Scratch" book (version 12.0)

-why i have done it?
+WARINING: i'm just a student who started this project for school reasons i'm not a developer. why i have done it?

 I created BERTLINUX with the intention of creating an ultra-lightweight operating system that can be used with any computer (with an x86_64 cpu)